gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 ### Be patient :)

-SSL Debugging and certificate chain verification can take time, grab a coffee and good luck!
+SSL debugging and certificate chain verification can be time-consuming, so grab a coffee and good luck!

 ### Further Reading: